General Degree Requirements

 Hours and Grade Point Average

-All students with a major in the College of Communication and Information Sciences must complete the minimum number of semester hours required by their departments and approved by the College.
+All students with an undergraduate major in the College of Communication & Information Sciences must complete a minimum of 120 credit hours.
 Of the total number of hours required for each major, up to 16 may be earned in military science.
 The total hours for graduation must include the coursework specified in this catalog under the heading for the appropriate major department.

 To be eligible for graduation, all students must have an overall and University of Alabama grade point average of 2.0 or higher and a grade point average of 2.0 or higher in the major and in the minor.